epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 *CPU access to I2C, passing through two crossbars.*

-So in case of peripheral register access, we're dealing with the same crossbar issues discused in the previous section, times two.
-There's two things we can do to improve the situation:
+So in the case of peripheral register access, we're dealing with the same crossbar issues discussed in the previous section, times two.
+There are two things we can do to improve the situation:

 1. Replace the shared bus *wbxbar* instance with a 1->13 MUX, an extended version of the 1->2 MUX we're already using at the processor ports.
 This MUX does not introduce any transaction latency.
-2. We can get rid of the channel switching irregulatities by inserting **Transaction Separators**, or *wb_stallers*.
+2. We can get rid of the channel switching irregularities by inserting **Transaction Separators**, or *wb_stallers*.
 These transaction separators deassert CYC for one clock cycle between transactions so there are no back-to-back transactions.
 This increases the transaction latency going through the main crossbar with one clock cycle, but it removes the channel switching irregularities.

 ![BoxLambda SoC with two transaction separators and 1->13 MUX](../assets/stallers_and_1_13_mux.png)